The Satoshi Overhang: Why the Bear Case is Bounded

-The natural substitutes for this profile are cryptographic inheritance primitives that encode the holder's preferences into the mechanism rather than delegating them to a human intermediary, and several are production-grade today.
-Shamir Secret Sharing (Shamir, 1979) splits a private key into m-of-n shards so that reconstruction requires a quorum; distributions across heirs, trustees, and geographically separated custodians impose delay, consensus, or conditional reconstruction by construction.
-Multisig wallets encumbered with CLTV (BIP 65) or CSV (BIP 112) timelocks prevent unilateral action until after events the holder has specified, including a fixed calendar date, an elapsed-time condition, or a protocol-observable trigger.
-Modern threshold-signature schemes such as MuSig2 (Nick, Ruffing, and Seurin, 2021) and FROST (Komlo and Goldberg, 2021) produce on-chain outputs indistinguishable from single-signature transactions and permit m-of-n reconstruction without revealing the threshold to observers.
-A dead-man's switch that publishes shards or executes a predetermined transaction after a long period without the holder's heartbeat signal is straightforward to engineer on top of these primitives.
-A deliberate key-destruction arrangement, in which the shards themselves are eliminated at the holder's death, renders the coins unrecoverable by anyone, including the heirs, and converts the bequest into a supply-discipline contribution to the project itself.
+The natural substitutes encode the holder's preferences into the mechanism rather than handing them to a person, and several are production-grade today.
+Shamir Secret Sharing (Shamir, 1979) splits a key into m-of-n shards so that reconstruction needs a quorum; spreading shards across heirs, trustees, and separated custodians builds in delay, consensus, or conditional reconstruction.
+Multisig wallets with CLTV (BIP 65) or CSV (BIP 112) timelocks block any unilateral move until after events the holder specifies, a fixed date, an elapsed time, or a protocol-observable trigger.
+Modern threshold-signature schemes such as MuSig2 (Nick, Ruffing, and Seurin, 2021) and FROST (Komlo and Goldberg, 2021) produce on-chain transactions that look like ordinary single-signature ones and allow m-of-n reconstruction without revealing the threshold.
+A dead-man's switch that releases shards or sends a predetermined transaction after a long silence is straightforward to build on these tools.
+And deliberately destroying the shards at death makes the coins unrecoverable by anyone, heirs included, turning the bequest into a contribution to bitcoin's supply discipline.

-These mechanisms are instruments the holder understands natively and trusts by construction, and they preserve pseudonymity across generations in a way a conventional trust cannot.
-The argument is not that conventional trusts are inferior in the abstract but that for a holder with the revealed preferences of Section 4.1, cryptographic substitutes may dominate along the dimensions most salient to this profile: disclosure, counterparty, and process cost.
+These tools are ones the holder understands natively and trusts by construction, and they keep pseudonymity across generations in a way conventional trusts are less well suited to.
+The claim is not that trusts are worse in general, but that for a holder with the preferences of Section 4.1, cryptographic substitutes may win on the dimensions that matter most here: disclosure, counterparty exposure, and process cost.